iwasahighwayman/my-white-whale/README.md

 OK, now I feel really, really old.

-The 4000 series of ICs were tablestakes chips to build systems.
-It turns out in the year 2022, they are somewhat obtainable in surface mount packaging, but traditional dual in-line packages (DIPs) are unavailable, take weeks or months to receive after ordering, or are rediculously expensive.
+The 4000 series of ICs were table-stakes chips to build systems.
+It turns out in the year 2022, they are somewhat obtainable in surface mount packaging, but traditional dual in-line packages (DIPs) are unavailable, take weeks or months to receive after ordering, or are ridiculously expensive.

 If I rummage around in my old electronics boxes, I probably can find a handful of each of these.

 But that won't work.

-"_How am I supposed to create my dynasty as the overarching leader in producing environmentally-friendy LED lighting solutions, if I cannot obtain the necessary raw materials?_"
+"_How am I supposed to create my dynasty as the overarching leader in producing environmentally-friendly LED lighting solutions, if I cannot obtain the necessary raw materials?_"

-I suppose I could subcontract the actual assembly of the devices to a 3rd-party, but that will just cut into my mega-profits.
+I suppose I could subcontract the actual assembly of the devices to a 3rd-party, but that will just cut into my assired future mega-profits.

 # Iteration #6: To the moon and back